Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot

 Prerequisites

-- Access to the SAP Business Technology Platform (BTP) that includes the SAP HANA Cloud service, SAP Alert Notification Service, and SAP Automation Pilot.
-These services are available in the free tier.
+- Access to the SAP Business Technology Platform (BTP) that includes the SAP HANA Cloud, SAP Alert Notification service, and the SAP Automation Pilot.
+These services are available in SAP BTP free tier.

 - Step 1